2teaspoonsadobo saucefrom the can of chipotle peppers

 Kosher salt and freshly cracked black pepperto taste

+Prepare the marinade.
 Heat the olive oil in a small saucepan over medium-high heat.
-Add the thyme, garlic, onions and chili powder; saute until onions are tender and spices are fragrant.
-Add in the brown sugar, cumin, coriander, orange and lime juices, and chipotle with adobo; cook just until the sugar dissolves.
+Add the thyme, garlic, onions, and chili powder; saute until onions are tender and spices are fragrant; about 3 minutes.
+Add the brown sugar, cumin, coriander, orange and lime juices, and chipotle with adobo; cook just until the sugar dissolves.
 Turn off the heat and let cool completely.

 The next day, remove the pork from the refrigerator 30 minutes before cooking.